priyabharti11/Overthewire-Wargames/README.md

   <h3> </h3>

-       12) grep millionth data.txt
+       13) grep millionth data.txt

           - The grep command can search for a string in groups of files.
 When it finds a pattern that matches in more than one file, it prints the name of               the file, followed by a colon, then the line matching the pattern.
           - The grep command searches through the file, looking for matches to the pattern specified.

-          - use:
+          - USE:
                type grep , then the pattern we're searching for and finally the name of the file (or files) we're searching in.

+          - HOW IT RESULTS :
+               * The grep command prints entire lines when it finds a match in a file.
+               * To print only those lines that completely match the search string, add the -x option.
+The output shows only the lines with the exact match.

-          -Link : https://ryanstutorials.net/linuxtutorial/piping.php :important concepts for commands and operator, must read.
+          -LINK : https://ryanstutorials.net/linuxtutorial/piping.php :important concepts for commands and operator, must read.

  <br>
   <h3> </h3>

-       13) file
+       14) file

           - Link - https://medium.com/cyberdoggo/over-the-wire-bandit-534299149d29
           - Used to find the type of while, human readable or ASCII or any.